BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 bool switchIsOff(thing, [millisecs])
 ```
     [millisecs] defaults to 0.
 This parameter is useful for dealing with switch bounce, and can be used to check that an input has been on/off for at least this length of time before it will return as true.
-    A "switch" is designed to monitor pins that are connected with a pull-up resistor to 5V (HIGH), where turning the switch "on" connects the pin to ground (LOW).
-It returns TRUE is the switch is off/open/disconnected and FALSE if the switch is on/closed/connected.
+    A "switch" is designed to monitor a pin that is connected with a pull-up resistor to 5V (HIGH), and where turning the switch "on" connects the pin to ground (LOW).
+It returns TRUE is the switch is open and FALSE if the switch is closed.
     Inputs are processed in real time and the time they become .......